Blood parrot cichlid

 Because this hybrid cichlid has various anatomical deformities, controversy exists over the ethics of creating the blood parrot.
 One deformity is its mouth, which has only a narrow vertical opening.
 This makes blood parrots somewhat harder to feed and potentially vulnerable to malnutrition.

 The fish is known to be semi-aggressive.
-Despite its deformity it can hold its own in a fight.
-And will predate on any small fish that can fit in its mouth.
+Despite its deformity, it can hold its own in a fight, and will prey on any small fish that can fit in its mouth.

 Description

-Blood parrots are often bright orange in coloration, but there are other colors that they can have naturally, such as red, yellow or gray.
+Blood parrots are often bright orange in coloration, but there are other colors that they can have from selective breeding, such as red, yellow or gray.
 Other colors may be produced by dyeing the fish, which can shorten life expectancy.
 Some fish have been injected with a colored dye by the breeder.
 Another modification, generally considered inhumane by enthusiasts, involves cutting the tail while small which causes the fish to grow into a heart shape; these are usually sold under the name of "heart parrots".
 As the press has brought this practice to light, the majority of fish stockists will no longer sell these modified fish.
 Adult fish can grow to a length of 8 inches (20 centimeters) and reach an age of 10 to 15 years.

 Various breeds of blood parrots have been developed, such as the "King Kong parrot", which typically vary in color from red to yellow.
 They have fully functioning mouths with less of a nuchal deformity and grow larger.
 They are usually considered more valuable than the traditional blood parrots.